ShiyuFan0820/CSLearningNote/AdvancedObjectOriented/AOO_3_unit_test.md

             if_pos('4')

 if __name__ == '__main__':
-    # This line is to run the test code, must have this line
+    # This line is the key to run the test code, so it must contain this line
     unittest.main()

 ```